Hari Harilela: Business career

 Harilela began a tailoring business in Hong Kong, opening a clothing and tailoring shop and then pioneered the idea of supplying custom-made suits by mail order.
 During his early life, he would act as mediator to settle disputes between Indian families.
 In 1959, Harilela realised the mail order boom is a temporary phase.
 So he diversified into real estate and moved into the hotel business, starting the Harilela Group with his brothers George and Peter in 1959.

-By 2014, the group owns 19 major hotels in Hong Kong, including the Holiday Inn Golden Mile and the Intercontinental Grand Stanford, both in Kowloon, as well as various others across Asia, two in Canada and one in London.
+By 2014, the group owns 19 major hotels in Hong Kong, including the Holiday Inn Golden Mile and the InterContinental Grand Stanford Hong Kong, both in Kowloon, as well as various others across Asia, two in Canada and one in London.
 The Harilela Group of hotels in the Asia-Pacific region includes properties in Hong Kong, Macau, Singapore, Penang, Bangkok and Sydney.

 In 2012, Harilela stepped down as chairman but remained the honorary chairman until his death.
 Harilela's son Aron replaced him as the group's chairman.